akawashiro/akawashiro.github.io/articles/sloader-succeeded-self-build-en.md

 It is important to understand the exact behavior of `ld-linux-x86-64.so.2`.
 For example, useful hacks with environment variables such as LD_PRELOAD and LD_AUDIT are achieved by changing their behavior.
 If you understand the behavior of `ld-linux-x86-64.so.2`, you will be able to guess what is and is not possible with these environment variables.
 Also, that understanding is essential for producing software like [https://github.com/akawashiro/sold](https://github.com/akawashiro/sold).

 ## Problems of `ld-linux-x86-64.so.2`
-`ld-linux-x86-64.so.2` is installed on Linux as part of GNU libc, and all of its source code is [publicly] available (https://www.gnu.org/software/libc/sources.html).
+`ld-linux-x86-64.so.2` is installed on Linux as part of GNU libc, and all of its source code is [publicly available](https://www.gnu.org/software/libc/sources.html).
 However, there are two problems in understanding the behavior of `ld-linux-x86-64.so.2` from the publicly available source code.

 The first problem is that GNU libc source code is difficult to read.
 It is also required to be portable to multiple architectures.
 For this reason, macros are used extensively throughout the source code, making it difficult to follow the program flow.